St Bernard Traits

 issues as wobbler syndrome, heart problems, skin disorders,

-to a variety of skeletal and bone-related problems.
-The
+susceptible to a variety of skeletal and bone-related

-Saint Bernard is prone to elbow and hip dysplasia as well
+problems.
+The Saint Bernard is prone to elbow and hip

 Saint Bernard puppies are absolutely irresistible,

-Saint Bernard that is mentally and physically sound can
+Every Saint Bernard that is mentally and physically

-be taught good manners and simple obedience by any normal
+sound can be taught good manners and simple obedience

-of heeling, staying, laying down, and sitting can keep
+training of heeling, staying, laying down, and sitting

-a frisky Saint Bernard out of trouble in most cases.
-Being
+can keep a frisky Saint Bernard out of trouble in most

-of independent spirit the Saint Bernard needs consistent
+cases.
+Being of independent spirit the Saint Bernard

-obedience training from an early age.
-Young Saint Bernards
+needs consistent obedience training from an early age.

 A well-trained Saint Bernard is a mellow,